avaneev/prvhash/README.md

 the `0x5555...` constant.
 An essential property of these bit-trains is that they are uncorrelated to any uniformly-random bit-sequences, at all times.
-(Practically, `10` and `01` bit-pairs can be also used as constants, without replication, but this does not provide conclusively better results).
+(Practically, `10` and `01` bit-pairs can be also used as constants, without replication, but this does not provide conclusively better results for PRNG, and does not work well for hashing).

 It's important to point out that the presence of the `0xAAAA...` and `0x5555...` constants logically assure that the `Seed` and `lcg` variables